PMCC-BioinformaticsCore/janis/docs/tutorials/tutorial1.md

 ### Tools

 We've discussed the tools we're going to use.
-The documentation for each tool has a row in the tbale caled "Python" that gives you the import statement.
-This is how we'll import how tools:
+The documentation for each tool has a row in the table caled "Python" that gives you the import statement.
+This is how we'll import these tools:

 ```python